ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    Alternatively, the joining node may retrieve this information by other means.

 * The 'kdcchallenge' parameter contains a dedicated nonce N_S generated by the Group Manager.
 For the N\_S value, it is RECOMMENDED to use an 8-byte long random nonce.
-The joining node can use this nonce in order to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).
+The joining node can use this nonce in order to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}} of this document).

-    The 'kdcchallenge' parameter MAY be omitted from the Token Transfer Response, if the 'scope' of the access token specifies only the role "monitor" or only the role "verifier" or only the two roles combined, for each and every of the specified groups.
+    The 'kdcchallenge' parameter MAY be omitted from the Token Transfer Response, if the 'scope' of the access token specifies only the role "monitor", or only the role "verifier", or only the two roles combined, for each and every of the specified groups.

-* If the 'sign_info' parameter is present in the response, the following applies for each element 'sign_info_entry'.
+* If the 'sign_info' parameter is present in the Token Transfer Response, the following applies for each element 'sign_info_entry'.

   * 'id' MUST NOT refer to OSCORE groups that are pairwise-only groups.